 5 Great Books to Teach Young Children About Empathy

 Roots of Empathy: A Research-Based Program that Counters Bullying

 Research Says We Can Help Kids of All Ages Develop Empathy-Find Out How!

 Thank you for visiting educationandbehavior.com, a free resource for parents, caregivers, educators, and counselors!
 We provide academic, behavioral, and social-emotional support for children.
-Browse our topics/categories from the navigation bar above.
+Browse our topics/categories from the menu button at the top left of the page!
 Receive our updates on Facebook!